HOME | BOOSTER | CEMETERIES | EDUCATION

 Part of one of

 The settlement of the white men pushed both tribes farther from their source of livelihood.
-This resulted in several disputes between the white men, the Tonto’s, and the Mojave’s.
+This resulted in several disputes between the white men, the Yavapai Apaches, and the Hualapai’s.
 In one of these disputes, two white girls were abducted.
-The white men laid the blame on the Mojave tribe but they found out after two years that the girls were taken by the more savage Tonto Indians.
-The girls were rescued by the Mojave’s and were actually treated as part of the chief's family.
+The white men laid the blame on the Mojave tribe but they found out after two years that the girls were taken by the more savage Apache Indians.
+Sold the girls (Mary Ann & Olive Oatman) to the Mojave’s and were actually treated as part of the chief's family.
+Mary Ann stared to death but Olive survived.

 Internet Presentation